littlebutt/streamcpy/README.md

 ```

 This api supports various [Iterable](https://docs.python.org/3/library/stdtypes.html#typeiter) object in Python, like list, tuple and generator.
-As a result, you can call it in these way:
+As a result, you can call it in these ways:

 ```python
 from streampy import *